Onepilot

 AI agents produce a lot of output.
 Here's how to stay on top of it:

-• Git diff — After the agent finishes, run git diff to see exactly what changed.
+• Git diff — after the agent finishes, run git diff to see exactly what changed.
 This is the fastest way to audit the work.

-• Test suites — If your project has tests, run them.
+• Test suites — if your project has tests, run them.
 A passing suite is the best signal that the agent did its job.

 Multi-Agent Workflows